polkalian/InterNav/README.md

    export PYTHONPATH=$PYTHONPATH:$PWD
    ```

-   If you want to train a `CaMP` model, this can be easily done by running the command
+   If you want to train a `CaMP` model, this can be done by running the command

    ```
    allenact -s 23456 -o out -b . configs/proc10k_ObsNav/obstacles_nav_rgbd_proc.py
    ```

+   The `PPO+intent` model mentioned in the paper are also available in ivn_proc/models_baseline.py.

 ### Inference your model with AllenAct